-- Appropriate disposal of removed vegetation - Loss of shade to waterbodies and riparian destruction - Soil disturbed and left exposed, which can lead to erosion and sedimentation. - Sediment, dust, etc. leaving the work area and entering ditches, catch basins, or - The unnecessary disturbance of vegetation, which helps filter water running to ditches and waterways.
+- Appropriate disposal of removed vegetation - Loss of shade to waterbodies and riparian destruction - Soil disturbed and left exposed, which can lead to erosion and sedimentation. - Sediment, dust, etc. leaving the work area and entering ditches, catch basins, or waterways - The unnecessary disturbance of vegetation, which helps filter water running to ditches and waterways. - c) Best management practices for MCPW will be to:

-- Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas. - Follow guidelines for management of areas containing sensitive plant species as indicated by roadside markers, or as advised by supervisor.
+- Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist. - Follow guidelines for management of areas containing sensitive plant species as indicated by roadside markers, or as advised by supervisor.